Barwon River (Victoria): Etymology

-The river's name is derived from the Aboriginal word Parwan, meaning either "magpie" or "great wide".
+The river's name is derived from the Wadawurrung word parrwang, meaning either "magpie" or "great wide".

 In the Aboriginal Wathawurrung language the names for the river are Worragong, with no clearly defined meaning, Nellemengobeet, meaning "lagoon at mouth", and Barrwang, meaning "magpie".

 The Boonwurrung group, who occupied the Geelong region before the Wathawurrung, called the river Nooarn, which is believed to have meant "great eel", for the giant eel that was believed to have lived in it.